circonus/docs/content/caql/architecture.md

 The lua interpreter itself is [Luajit](https://luajit.org/), which brings high-performance code execution.

-In IRONdb data fetching logic is performed with asynchronous C functions that directly expose C-level arrays into lua, by leveraging [Luajit/FFI](http://luajit.org/ext_ffi.html).
+In IRONdb, data fetching logic is performed with asynchronous C functions that directly expose C-level arrays into lua, by leveraging [Luajit/FFI](http://luajit.org/ext_ffi.html).
 In this way lua table allocations and manual copying of individual values is entirely avoided.